ferocioustoast/AEB/README.md

 - h  : Enables the old way of switching channels at _half_rum_
 - e  : Allows the left channel volume to grow to _lmaxvol_ when over _half_rum_
 - p  : Pauses the sound
+- t  : Start looping though a customizable range
+  -  s  : Change the amount of time, _in seconds,_ to take per loop.
+  -  ma : Change the maximum motor number of the loop. _highest is 255_
+  -  mi : Change the minimum motor number of the loop. _lowest is 0_
 - l  : Opens any programs manually added to the list in AEB.py.
 - c  : Enters the control menu _(see control menu hotkeys below)_.
 - q  : Closes the program